Name: PUBLIC POLICY ANALYSIS

 Participation and involvement in the teaching-learning process

-Preparation and participation in the activities scheduled for the practical sessions.
+Participation in the activities scheduled for the class sessions.

 All competences and all learning results.